mrdbourke/tensorflow-deep-learning/README.md

 * 26 Nov 2020 - polished notebook 00, made slides for notebook 00

 ---
+(below here will be filled out as the course develops)
 # Zero to Mastery Deep Learning with TensorFlow (coming soon, stay tuned for updates)
 All of the course materials for the [Zero to Mastery](https://zerotomastery.io/) Deep Learning with TensorFlow course.